 Place of birth

 It was in 2018 that he made big strides in the Moto2 championship and beyond.
 He took his first intermediate class pole and GP win at the Circuit de Barcelona-Catalunya.
-He followed it up with a second place at the TT Circuit Assen and ultimately took a top-ten finish in the final standings.
-In August 2018, it was also announced that Quartararo would join Franco Morbidelli at the newly created Yamaha satellite team, Petronas Yamaha SRT, in 2019.
-A big challenge – but the Frenchman was ready for it.
+He followed it up with a second place at the TT Circuit Assen and ultimately took a top-10 finish in the final standings.
+In August 2018, it was announced that Fabio would join Franco Morbidelli the next year at the newly created Yamaha satellite team, Petronas Yamaha SRT.
+A big challenge, but the Frenchman was ready for it.

 What followed in 2019 was nothing short of remarkable.
-‘El Diablo’ took an incredible seven podiums and six pole positions.
+The number-20 rider was keen to show those who doubted him what he was really capable of.
+He silenced the nay-sayers by taking an incredible seven podiums and six pole positions.
 He also wrapped up the season as Rookie of the Year, winner of the Independent Riders’ Championship, and fifth in the overall World Championship.

 Still missing his elusive debut win in the premier class, that became his key target for 2020.
 Despite the calendar changes due to the global Covid-19 pandemic, he didn’t have to wait long.
-Quartararo dominated in Jerez in July, opening his campaign with a double win.
-In Catalunya he scored his third win, but he struggled to put up the same performance at the end of the season.
-However, over a total of 14 GPs he secured nine front-row starts, four of which were pole positions.
-It’s clear the French prodigy has the speed, so now he will be aiming for consistency to secure his first championship win.
+Fabio dominated in Jerez in July, opening his campaign with a double win.
+In Catalunya he scored his third victory, but he struggled to carry the same performance through to the end of the season.
+However, over a total of 14 GPs he secured nine front-row starts, four of them pole positions.
+It was clear the French prodigy had the speed, so now he would be aiming for consistency to secure his first championship title.